-Modifying music to fit the ocarina's limited range
+Modifying music to fit the ocarina's range

 Sooner or later, you'll want to play some music that doesn't fit within the ocarina's limited range.
 While multichamber ocarinas are an option, it is sometimes possible to modify the music to fit.